venmo/synx/README.md

 ## Usage

+**WARNING: Make sure that your project is backed up through source control before doing anything**

 Execute the command on yor project to have it reorganize the files on the file system:

      $ synx path/to/my/project.xcodeproj